 I M P O R T A N T D A T PHYSICAL STATE; APPEARANCE: COLOURLESS CRYSTALSPHYSICAL DANGERS:CHEMICAL DANGERS: Upon heating, toxic fumes are formed.OCCUPATIONAL EXPOSURE LIMITS: TLV: A2 (suspected human carcinogen); (ACGIH 2004).
 MAK: Carcinogen category: 2; (DFG 2004).
 NOUTES OF EXPOSURE: The substance can be absorbed into the body by inhalation of its aerosol and through the skin.
 NHALATION RISK: Evaporation at 20°C is negligible; a harmful concentration of airborne particles can, however, be reached quickly.
 EFFECTS OF SHORT-TERM EXPOSURE: EFFECTS OF LONG-TERM OR REPEATED EXPOSURE: This substance is possibly carcinogenic to humans.
 May cause genetic damage in humans.
-A Boiling point: 481°C Octanol/water partition coefficient as log Pow: 6.12 PHYSICAL PROPERTIES Melting point: 481 C Solubility in water: none Octanol/water partition coefficient as log Pow: 0.12 ENVIRONMENTA DATA L This substance may be hazardous to the environmer and water quality. it; special attention should be given to air quality N O T E S from the incomplete containing benzo(b)f Insufficient data are a combustion or pyrolysis of organic matters, especially tuoranthene should be evaluated in terms of the TLV-T rocarbons (PAH) content in the environment usually resulting fossil fuels and tobacco.ACGIH recommends environment WA for coal tar pitch volatile, as benzene soluble 0.2 mg/m 3 . h, therefore utmost care must be taken.
-Card has been partly ADDITIONAL INFO RMATION ICSC: 0720 (C) IPCS, CEC, 19 994 BENZO(b)FLUORANTHENE IMPORTANT LEGAL NOTICE: for the use which might be made of this information.
-The Committee and may not reflect in all cases all the detail The user should verify compliance of the cards with the cting on behalf of NIOSH, the CEC or the IPCS is responsible his card contains the collective views of the IPCS Peer Review led requirements included in national legislation on the subject. e relevant legislation in the country of use.
-The only ision of the OSHA PELs, NIOSH RELs and NIOSH IDLH
+A Boiling point: 481°C Octanol/water partition coefficient as log Pow: 6.12 PHYSICAL PROPERTIES Melting point: 481 C Solubility in water: none Octanol/water partition coefficient as log Pow: 0.12 ENVIRONMENTA DATA L This substance may be hazardous to the environmer and water quality. it; special attention should be given to air quality N O T E S from the incomplete containing benzo(b)f Insufficient data are a combustion or pyrolysis of organic matters, especially tuoranthene should be evaluated in terms of the TLV-T rocarbons (PAH) content in the environment usually resulting fossil fuels and tobacco.ACGIH recommends environment WA for coal tar pitch volatile, as benzene soluble 0.2 mg/m . h, therefore utmost care must be taken.
+Card has been partly ADDITIONAL INFORMATION ICSC: 0720 (C) IPCS, CEC, 19 994 BENZO(b)FLUORANTHENE IMPORTANT LEGAL NOTICE: LEGAL Committee and may not reflect in all cases all the detailed requirements included in national legislation on the subject The user should verify compliance of the cards with the relevant legislation in the country of use.
+The only